LegendsUnchained/vpx-standalone-alp4k/external/vpx-jaws/README.md

 - Add your personalized launcher.elf and rename it to vpx-jaws.elf
 - Download the table and directb2s versions listed above, extract (if necessary) and copy them to external/vpx-jaws
 - Make sure (.vpx), (.directb2s), and (.ini) files are all named the same.
 DO NOT RENAME VPReg.ini file!
-- Inside the table zip there is a folder titled music, copy it into this folder
+- Inside the table zip there is a folder titled "Jaws" with music files.
+These music files need to be in: external/vpx-jaws/music/Jaws
 - "You're gonna need a bigger USB!"